2binfree/Hydrator/README.md

 Simple hydration mechanism.
 Use the PHP trait to not block inheritance on your classes.

+## ChangeLog

+1.0.0 : initial version
+1.0.1 : add support of properties of all parent classes

 #### Installation :

 composer require tobinfree/hydrator